jonshiach/programming-labs/_build/html/_sources/_pages/7_OOP.md

 - **Method** - a function that acts on the object.
 - **Class** - a class is a blueprint for creating objects.
 It specifies what attributes an object has and the methods that can be applied on the object.

 For example, lets say we want to write a program to deal with different types of animals.
 Each animal has attributes such as the number of legs it has, the genus it belongs to, and what it eats.
-It may also have methods such as the sound that it makes.
+It may also have methods such as the sound that it makes, its habitat, whether it is nocturnal etc.